-Adding media to a project always involves adding a clip to the media library-even if it happens automatically.
+Adding media to a project involves, first, adding a clip to the media library-even if it happens automatically.
 You either drag media from the file system onto the timeline and ScreenFlow adds its clip to the media library automatically-or you add media directly to the media library (creating a clip), and then you drag the clip onto to the canvas or timeline whenever you want to-creating a copy of the original clip.
+(See Managing Media in your Media Library for more detail on how to add media to your library).